Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

 - Elemental had the highest Popularity scores

 #### Results:
-Collaborative Brainstorming: I effectively worked with a team to identify interesting stories within the provided datasets. <br>
+**Collaborative Brainstorming**: I effectively worked with a team to identify interesting stories within the provided datasets. <br>
-Data-Driven Storytelling: I focused on insights supported by data, ensuring clear and ethical use of information.<br>
+**Data-Driven Storytelling**: I focused on insights supported by data, ensuring clear and ethical use of information.<br>
-Visual Storytelling: I created unique data visualizations that complemented the narrative and communicated key points effectively.<br>
+**Visual Storytelling**: I created unique data visualizations that complemented the narrative and communicated key points effectively.<br>
-Presentation Skills: I participated in crafting a clear and concise presentation that showcased our project's findings within a limited timeframe.
+**Presentation Skills**: I participated in crafting a clear and concise presentation that showcased our project's findings within a limited timeframe.